 C types are cautious, calculating, concerned, careful and contemplative.

 It’s rare to find someone who thinks of themselves as solely one type.
 Nearly everyone is a combination of two or more types with one type being dominant.
 When I learned this, it changed everything for the better, including my marriage.

 A lesson in opposites

 I know why I get active when I’m upset.
-He knows why he has to sit in silence or read a book.
-I understand that while my husband loves me, he doesn’t need to tell anyone about that.
+He knows why he prefers to sit in silence or read a book.
+I understand that while my husband loves me dearly, he doesn’t need to tell anyone.
 He understands that my telling others what he does for me is a great compliment.
-Learning this taught us a respect for one another I didn’t know a couple could have.
-Our 25 year marriage is stronger than ever because we know so much about each other’s personality, not as a character flaw, but as a complement to our own personality.
+Learning this taught us to respect each more than I knew was possible.
+Our 25+ year marriage is stronger than ever because we know so much about each other’s personality, not as character flaws, but as a complement to our own personality.
 What a gift!